Part-DB/Part-DB-server/docs/usage/labels.md

 # Labels

 Part-DB support the generation and printing of labels for parts, part lots and storage locations.
-You can use the "Tools -> Label generator" menu entry to create labels, or click the label generation link on the part.
+You can use the "Tools -> Label generator" menu entry to create labels or click the label generation link on the part.

 You can define label templates by creating Label profiles.
-This way you can create many similar looking labels with for many parts.
+This way you can create many similar-looking labels with for many parts.

-The content of the labels is defined by the templates content field.
+The content of the labels is defined by the template's content field.
 You can use the WYSIWYG editor to create and style the content (or write HTML code).
 Using the "Label placeholder" menu in the editor, you can insert placeholders for the data of the parts.
 It will be replaced by the concrete data when the label is generated.